zandmahsa/Recommendation-System/README.md

    Outputs movie recommendations based on user preferences.

 ### Usage
-The system uses user genre preferences along with collaborative filtering to suggest relevant movies enhancing the user experience through recommendations.
+The system uses user genre preferences along with collaborative filtering to suggest relevant movies.

 ## Additional Notes
 - Ensure the virtual environment is active when running commands.